Planet Hunters: A Transiting Circumbinary Planet in a Quadruple Star System: Photometric-Dynamical Model

-Only data within 1 day of either a stellar eclipse or planetary transit were considered.
-This corresponds to 5302 cadences of data at primary or secondary eclipse and 521 cadences of data near planetary transit (some of these cadences appear in both data sets as transits occur in close proximity to eclipses, at times).
-These data were initially corrected for a cubic trend in time excluding the eclipse events.
+The raw \emph{Kepler} SAP light curve data for the individual planet transits and stellar eclipses including observations 1 day before and after the midpoint of each event are extracted and used in this analysis.
+This corresponds to 5302 cadences of \emph{Kepler} data at primary or secondary eclipse and 521 cadences of data near planetary transit (some of these cadences appear in both data sets as transits occur in close proximity to eclipses, at times).
+The isolated planet transits and stellar eclipses were initially corrected for a cubic trend in time.
 After an initial photometric-dynamical fit, this cubic fit was repeated, this time including all data after having divided out this best-fitting model for the eclipses.
 The level of the out-of-eclipse flux is determined inline prior to the computation of the likelihood (given below).
 In other words, for a given parameter set $\vec{p}$, we divide out the eclipse model then determine the mean of the residuals and divide through by this value prior to computing the likelihood.
 This linear parameter is weakly correlated with the remaining parameters and trivially marginalized over.

-The likelihood of a given parameter set $\vec{p}$ was specified as
+The likelihood of a given parameter set $\vec{p}$ was specified as:

 where $\Delta F^{\rm LC}_i$ is the $i$th photometric data residual, $\sigma_{\rm LC}$ is the width parameter describing the photometric noise of the long cadence data, $\Delta V_j$ is the $j$th radial velocity residual, $\sigma_j$ is the uncertainty in the $j$th radial velocity measurement and $\sigma_{RV}$ is the stellar jitter term added in quadrature with the $\sigma_j$.
 The final product in the second line of the above equation enforces a Gaussian prior on the contamination of $F_X/F_{Aa} = 0.12\pm0.02$, appropriate given the discussion in Section \ref{sec:contamination}.